jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 <img align="left" src="https://github.com/user-attachments/assets/4dc8bae9-5640-4614-bc6a-92272de9a069" alt="Company Logo" width="20%" length="20%">

-Founded in 2018, Elevate Electronics is a fictional e-commerce company that sells popular electronics products and accessories at a competitive price and has since expanded to a global customer base from 192 countries.
+Founded in 2018, Elevate Electronics is a fictional e-commerce company that sells popular electronics products and accessories at a competitive price and has since expanded to a global customer base for 192 countries.
 This project aims to:
   * understand Elevate Electronics' performance during the period from 2019 to 2022, around the pandemic,
   * deliver insights on improvements across the company, including sales, product, marketing, IT and customer support team, and
   * find a niche in the market to curate selective products based on the needs of our expanded customers.